New Country Y-107

 New Country Y-107 was a radio station simulcast on as many as four FM stations all on 107.1 MHz around New York City.
-Airing a country music format, the stations targeted a primarily suburban audience.
+Airing a country music format, the stations targeted a primarily suburban and exurban audience.
 Owned by Big City Radio, New Country Y-107 broadcast from 1996 to 2002; the simulcast then flipped to contemporary Spanish music as "Rumba 107" before being broken up after it was sold in 2003.
 The station was based at the headquarters of Big City Radio in Hawthorne, New York, moving to Manhattan in 2001.

 Stations

 New Country Y-107 debuted on three stations, later expanded to four in 1998.